berkeman/berkeman.github.io/_posts/2019-06-28-image_processing.markdown

 The Accelerator is designed for fast and reproducible data processing.
-Typical application data is composed of text strings and numbers, but the Accelerator can work as efficiently with any kind of binary data, such as images or sound files.
+Typical application data is composed of text strings and numbers, but the Accelerator can work efficiently with any kind of binary data, such as images or sound files.
 In this post we will have a look at batch processing of large quantities of images.
 The focus will be on